October 17, 2024

 KEY SELLING POINT

-The Adidas TERREX Free Hiker 2 is one of the most cushioned hiking shoes I've worn, thanks to Adidas's BOOST foam midsoles.
+The adidas TERREX Free Hiker 2 is one of the most cushioned hiking shoes I've worn, thanks to adidas's BOOST foam midsoles.
 That expanded thermoplastic polyurethane foam not only provides great energy return, but it's also super-cushy and super-durable—a step up from the cheap EVA foam in most hiking shoes and trail runners.
 My feet usually get fatigued fast in cities.
 But they felt fresh after 10-mile and 12-mile days of wandering Dublin and hiking Ireland's Killarney National Park.
 Closer to home, I've felt some spring in my step as I hiked popular trails ouside of State College, PA and fast-packed forest service roads in Rothrock State Forest.

-Adidas TERREX doesn't market the Free Hiker 2 as a "max cushion" shoe.
+adidas TERREX doesn't market the Free Hiker 2 as a "max cushion" shoe.
 However, it rivals the cushioning in my Hoka hiking shoes.
 No wonder so many people pick the Free Hiker 2 as a hiking shoe, walking shoe, or work shoe.
 Comfort is a big PLUS.

 Traction